nicolaipalm/paref/docs/description/faqs.md

 - the accepted design values within the ``def design_space(self) -> Union[Bounds]`` property
 - the dimension of the target space within the ``def dimension_target_space(self) -> int`` property
 - the assignment of some vector of design parameters to its corresponding target features within the `` def __call__(self, x: np.ndarray) -> np.ndarray`` method
-> ❗️ The blackbox function in Paref requires storing its evaluations in the ``self._evaluations`` variable.
-Every evaluation must be of the form [x,y] where
-> x is the vector of design parameters (stored in a one dimensional numpy array) and y is the vector of corresponding target features (stored in a one dimensional numpy array)!

 **Example:**
 Lets consider a blackbox function which has three design parameters each in a range of zero and one with two target features.